Double-entry Accounting System

 4.7.
 Analysis of cash collection transaction

-Event No. 7.
-On June 15, 20X6 Huske's Consultants received $1,500 cash from Mandy Food Store for the provided services (see Event No. 3).
+Event No. 7: On June 15, 20X6 Huske's Consultants received $1,500 cash from Mandy Food Store for the services provided before (see Event No. 3).
 Cash collection increases one asset account (Cash) and decreases the other (Accounts Receivable).
-Cash is debited Accounts Receivable are credited:
+The Cash account is debited and the Accounts Receivable account is credited:

 Illustration 14: Effect of cash collection in T accounts